lpapailiou/neuralnetwork/README.md

 ### Parametrization
 The parametrization of the neural network can be done as following:
-- during initialization (vararg for architecture + builder pattern)
+- during initialization (vararg for architecture & chaining of additional parameters)
 - during runtime (according setters)
 - by `neuralnetwork.properties` in case default values are used constantly